 These are the basic steps for making delicious homemade eggnog.
 Get out your wire whisk, it’s easier than you think!

-- Whisk egg yolks until pale in color.
+- Whisk egg yolks until pale in color and slightly foamy.

-- Heat milk and spices.
-Add a bit of the heated milk to the egg yolks to temper them (more on tempering below).
+- Add a bit of the heated milk to the egg yolks to temper them (more on tempering below).
 This keeps the eggs from ‘scrambling’.

 - Heat mixture until thickened and move to an ice bath (I do this in my kitchen sink).